pusher/pusher-http-node/README.md

 #### API requests

 Asynchronous methods on the Pusher class (`trigger`, `get` and `post`) take an optional callback as the last argument.
-After performing the request, the callback is called with three arguments:
+After performing the request, the callback is called with four arguments:

 - error - if the request can't be performed or returns an error code, error will contain details, otherwise it will be null
+- result - parsed response
 - request - the request object
 - response - the response object - can be undefined if response was not received

+**BREAKING CHANGE: The signature of `trigger` callback changed in version 2.0.0.
+In prior versions it receives only three arguments - error, request and response.**

 All operational errors are wrapped into a Pusher.RequestError object.